 The upper limit to the federal funds rate is the discount rate, the rate at which the Fed lends to banks at its discount window.
 Although the federal funds rate is a market rate kept within a narrow range by the market operations of the Fed, the discount rate is set by the Federal Reserve.
 The discount rate is set 100 basis points above the target federal funds rate.
 If the market rate rises above the discount rate, then the banks will borrow from the Fed rather than pay higher market interest rates.

 Banks have a federal funds desk whose main purpose is to manage the bank's reserves.
-If the amount is less than is required or desired, then the bank will borrow the money.
-In most cases, it can borrow either from other banks or through the repo market.
-However, since the Federal Reserve pays little interest to the banks for their reserve requirements, keeping more than is necessary incurs an opportunity cost—the lost interest that could be earned if it were either lent out or used to buy interest paying securities.
+If its reserves is less than required or desired, then the bank will borrow the money, usually either from other banks or through the repo market.
+However, since the Federal Reserve pays little interest to the banks for their reserve requirements, keeping more than is necessary incurs an opportunity cost — the lost interest that could be earned if it were either lent out or used to buy interest paying securities.